 - 1. Regardless of driver apparel passing prior inspections, compliance with the rules must be made at post-race inspections. - 2.
 No cameras or digital acquisition devises can be attached to any driver's helmet.
 This will be in effect anytime a race vehicle is on the track, whether it be a test, practice session, or in competition. - 3.
-ISR strongly encourages all drivers in all disciplines / divisions to source helmets that continue to display High Vis Colors/International Orange to prevent possible driver injuries during competitive events - 4.
-Full coverage helmets are mandatory.
-Helmets will be full protective coverage and carry the 2015 Snell Foundation Approval Code.
-Helmets carrying European Standard ECE 22.05 are also approved.
-This is also mandatory in the tune-up area.
+ISR strongly encourages all drivers in all disciplines / divisions to source helmets that continue to display High Vis Colors/International Orange to prevent possible driver injuries during competitive events - Full coverage helmets are mandatory.
+Helmets will be full protective coverage and carry the 2020 Snell Foundation Approval Code.
+Helmets carrying European Standard ECE 22.05 and 22.06 are also approved.
+This is also mandatory in the pit/tune-up area.
 The helmet must be securely fastened at all times.
 Helmet must display original ECE, or Snell decal as provided by the manufacturer.
 Decals that are covered or eliminated will be cause for rejection of the helmet.
-Enclosed cockpit sled drivers must use a current automotive certified helmet meeting Snell SA specification.
-(NOTICE 2022-2023 Snell Approval Code will be 2020) - 5.
-For Oval Sprint, and Vintage oval: At least one hundred forty-four (144) square inches of visible area on both the driver's front and back (upper body) will be blaze orange in color at all events.
-Jackets / Pullovers / Jerseys will be teched lying flat on the ground front and back.
-This is strongly recommended in all other types of racing.
-This does not apply in Enclosed Cockpit or Outlaw 600 classes. - 6.
-Gloves and clothing, along with at least above ankle leather boots are mandatory (above ankle boot must have a minimum of 6 inches of leather above the ankle). - 7.
-Eye protection mandatory; facemasks may be required at the starting line at the discretion of the Race Director.
-If corrective lenses are required to drive a motor vehicle, the driver will also be required to wear them when racing. - 8.
-Hearing protection is mandatory in all non-stock classes in all types of competition.
-Recommended for all stock class competition. - 9.
-The use of upper body protection equipment is mandatory, except for enclosed cockpits.
-The upper body protection must cover all body areas shown in illustration.
-It will protect the driver in mid-body and back areas and be capable of resisting penetration and dissipating force of impacts while absorbing the shock of most blows.
-Typical motocross vests do not meet this rule. - 10.
-Shin and knee guards are mandatory.
-Shin and knee guards will be worn on both legs.
-The shin guard must extend from the instep to above the kneecap and be constructed of an impenetrable material. - 11.
-Upper Arm Pads and Elbow pads are highly recommended in all forms of racing. - 12.
-Neck bracing is driver preference and is not required.
+Competing with a helmet that is not the same as presented at safety inspection will result in disqualification.